yamenzk/rua/dashboard/docs/documentation.md

 **Core Principles:**

 - **Schema-Driven UI:** A cornerstone of our architecture.
 Forms and viewers are dynamically rendered based on Frappe DocType schemas.
 This minimizes frontend code duplication when backend models change and ensures consistency across the application.
 - **Reusability & Composability:** Components and custom React hooks are designed to be modular, reusable, and composable.
-This allows for flexible UI construction and promotes a clean separation of concerns (e.g., UniversalLayoutRenderer, TabContentOrchestrator, and various data-fetching or UI logic hooks).
+This allows for flexible UI construction and promotes a clean separation of concerns (e.g., DocLayoutRenderer, TabContentOrchestrator, and various data-fetching or UI logic hooks).
 - **Separation of Concerns:** Logic is carefully modularized.
 UI rendering, state management, API interactions, and business logic are handled by distinct components, hooks, and utility functions to enhance maintainability, testability, and developer understanding.
 - **Modern, Clean Design & UX:** We aim for a modern, clean, and minimal user interface with a strong focus on User Experience (UX).
 Our chosen theme is lara-light-amber from PrimeReact, which guides our visual styling and component selection.
 - **Developer Experience:** Leveraging the power of our Frappe SDK simplifies data fetching, mutations, caching, and real-time updates.
 PrimeReact offers a rich set of UI components that align with our design goals.